 Let’s also not forget about attractions.
 You will want to see the sights once you arrive, how much is an entrance ticket going to cost you?
 If you book through your hostel will that price included transportation there and back or perhaps even lunch while you're out for the day?

-When Jess and I make our travel budgets we refer to these expenses (along with flights, Tuk Tuks, and all other irregular expenses) as Dinning Plus.
-We set a daily spending limit for food and accommodations for the two of us and everything else comes out of Dinning Plus.
+When Jess and I make our travel budgets we refer to these expenses (along with flights, Tuk Tuks, and all other irregular expenses) as Dining Plus.
+We set a daily spending limit for food and accommodations for the two of us and everything else comes out of Dining Plus.

 Take the number of days you plan to travel and multiply by your daily food and lodging number.
 This gives you a total cost of living number.
-Then tack on top of that your Dinning Plus (about 25% more seems to work well for us) and you have your total Cost Of Travel.
+Then tack on top of that your Dining Plus (about 25% more seems to work well for us) and you have your total Cost Of Travel.

 Step Four: Accessing Your Money

 Once you leave you’re probably not going to have direct access to a branch of your bank anymore.
 Which means you also need to think about how you will access your money.

 Cash is a great start.
 Always get some of the local currency before you leave.
 It will help you get started when you first arrive.
 It’s also a good idea to have some of a large international currency as well such as U.S. Dollars, English Pounds or European Euros.
 They're accepted most everywhere and will be easy to get exchanged for the local currency once you get there.
 The obvious limitation to cash is being scammed or worse robbed, so limit how much you bring.

 It’s often not possible to bring enough cash to last you for your whole trip.
 So you’ll have to decide how to get more.